 The hooded man growled, a feral sound, and kept striking, the rock pulping flesh and bone into a grotesque stew.
 Brain matter splattered, clinging to the attacker’s matted hair, dripping onto the hooded man’s sleeves in viscous clumps.
 Teeth scattered like broken pebbles, and the scalp tore away in strips, revealing the shattered dome of the skull.
 The air reeked of copper and rot, the ground a slick, churning mire of gore.

 Alice gagged, bile rising in her throat as she crawled backward, her hands slipping in the blood-soaked mud.
-The hooded man paused, panting, the rock falling from his trembling hand.
-He turned, his face shadowed beneath the hood, but his eyes—wild, piercing, unmistakably human—locked onto hers.
+The hooded man paused, panting, and the rock fell from his trembling hand.
+He turned, his face hidden by the hood, but his eyes were wild, piercing, and unmistakably human as they locked onto hers.

-For a moment, something like sorrow flickered there, raw and fleeting.
-Then he staggered to his feet, blood dripping from his hands, and vanished into the trees, leaving her alone with the mutilated corpse.
+For a moment, she saw something like sorrow in his eyes, raw and fleeting.
+Then he staggered to his feet, blood dripping from his hands, and disappeared into the trees, leaving her alone with the mutilated corpse.

-She ran, legs burning, lungs screaming, branches clawing at her torn clothes.
-Her vision blurred with tears, but she didn’t stop until a faint light broke through the trees—a gas station, its neon sign buzzing “OPEN” like a beacon.
+She ran, her legs burning and lungs aching, branches tearing at her clothes.
+Tears blurred her vision, but she kept going until a faint light appeared through the trees.
+It was a gas station, its neon sign buzzing “OPEN” like a beacon.

 She burst through the door, collapsing against the counter, her voice a broken sob.
 “Help me… please… he’s dead…”